khanhtc1202/animu-crawling-system/README.md

 This service performed by node js.
 Just run `npm install` on the first time run this project for installing dependencies packages.

-To using `npm start` command, pls install `nodemon` package globally to your host.
+For using `npm start` command, please install `nodemon` package globally to your host.

 #### For `scripts` download videos via torrent